Fresh milk & cream from our farm in South Shropshire

 No!
 All growth hormones have been banned for use on cattle since the 1980’s.
 The cows lactate naturally for 10 months.
 To produce a consistent milk supply, we calve our cows all year round, so we have a cycle of freshly calved high-yielding cows, mid-yield and low-yielding cows.

 There is a myth that cows milk contains antibiotics.
 Farmers are not allowed to routinely give antibiotics to their cattle, and any antibiotics are only dispensed under veterinary supervision when absolutely necessary.
-There are long meat and milk withdrawal periods for animals that may have been treated.
-A cow who is receiving antibiotic treatment has her milk put on ‘reject’, and her milk is not used until she has had clear test after the withdrawal period.
+There are long meat and milk withdrawal periods for animals that have been treated.
+A cow who is receiving antibiotic treatment has her milk put on ‘reject’, and her milk is not sold until she has had clear test after the withdrawal period.
 We can test the individual cows’ milk on the farm, and our national milk-buyer tests each collection before it leaves the farm.

 We do take veterinary students and sixth form students for work experience when possible.
-We get booked up well in advance, so if you are seeking a work experience do get in touch as soon as possible.
+We get booked up well in advance, so if you are seeking a work experience placement do get in touch as soon as possible.